Deccan sultanates: Bijapur Sultanate

 Located in southwestern India, straddling the Western Ghats range of southern Maharashtra and northern Karnataka, the Bijapur Sultanate was ruled by the Adil Shahi dynasty from 1490 to 1686.
-The founder of the dynasty, Yusuf Adil Shah, may have been a Georgian slave who was purchased by Mahmud Gawan from Iran.
-The Adil Shahis were originally provincial governors of the Bahmani Sultanate; but with the break-up of the Bahmani state after 1518, Ismail Adil Shah established an independent sultanate.
-Ismail Adil Shah and his successors embellished the capital at Bijapur with numerous monuments.
+The founder of the dynasty, Yusuf Adil Shah, may have been a Georgian slave who was purchased by Mahmud Gawan.
+Other historians mentioned him of Persian or Turkmen origin.
+Yusuf was originally a provincial governor of the Bahmani Sultanate; in 1490, he attained de facto independence.
+In 1510, a Portuguese colonial expedition succeeded in conquering the Adil Shahi port of Goa.
+Ismail Adil Shah, Yusuf's son, and his successors embellished the capital at Bijapur with numerous monuments.